 Lost Earning Capacity Distinguished

 Claims for lost earning capacity, or future lost earning capacity differs from a claim for lost income.
 Instead, it is more accurately described as a claim for the future inability to do certain kinds of work.
 Many of our clients work in physically demanding occupations on a seasonal basis, and a serious injury has taken away the ability to pursue that job opportunity.
 There are also cases where somebody might not even be employed when they were injured, but because of their injury, other work opportunities have been taken away.
 Because of the many ways someone can suffer a loss of earning capacity, the law is somewhat flexible in presenting a claim for lost earning capacity.
 Still, lost earning capacity claims can be in challenging.

 Self-employed folks face unique challenges in documenting lost income.
 Self-employed clients often pour their heart and soul into making a business work, and build “good will” into the business.
 Sometimes, the lost income may be documented with the increased expense of having to contract out or hire additional help.
 In other cases, the lost income may be missed business opportunities.
 This is another area where experts may be called into to calculate the actual impact to our injured self-employed client.

 As with any claim for damages, there must be a direct connection between the lost income and the injury or disability.
 Defense attorneys and insurance adjusters commonly argue that the lost self-employment income claims are speculative, or occurred for other reasons, like normal business cycles or “market conditions.”

-If you have suffered an injury and have questions about documenting a lost income claim, call us at 1-888-306-6910.
+If you have suffered an injury and have questions about documenting a lost income claim, contact us.
 We have helped many people with lost income claims as part of their personal injury case.